Indonesian language classes

 Indonesian is widely understood in both Indonesia and Malaysia, where the national language is Malay, a closely related language.
 Both countries are important to New Zealand, with well-established and growing links in tourism, business and education as well as a range of social and cultural connections.

-NZAI, in cooperation with AUT Indonesia Centre, offers Indonesian language courses for adult learners twice a year.
 The courses are for people with a range of prior exposure to Indonesian, from those who are absolute beginners to those who have some familiarity with the language.
-We provide a follow-on stream for those who have taken our beginners’ course.
-The classes are run by two experienced Indonesian tutors, Carissa Paramita and Nelly Martin, who have qualifications from universities in Indonesia and Australia.
+We provide follow-on Levels 2-4 for those who have taken our beginners’ course previously.

 The course introduces the core language required to get around and interact with Indonesian speakers, with further topics for more advanced students.
 Topics include:

 - Describing what you want